Chinese city suspends water supplies over "quality abnormalities"

 Concern over water quality in Jingjiang comes soon after the cancer-inducing chemical benzene was found to be 20 times above national safety levels in the western city of Lanzhou in April.

-That prompted a rush on bottled water in the heavily industrialised city of 3.6 million people in Gansu province, one of China’s most polluted cities.
+That prompted a rush on bottled water in the heavily industrialized city of 3.6 million people in Gansu province, one of China’s most polluted cities.
+[ID:nL3N0N32JN]

 In 2005, water supplies to the northeastern city of Harbin were cut off after an explosion at a chemical plant spilled benzene into the Songhua River, pushing levels to more than 100 times safe limits.